-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 The Sunscreen of our Ancestors: Clothing

-If you want true full spectrum protection, look no further than the clothing aisle.
+If we truly want full spectrum protection, we may look no further than the clothing aisle.
 Hemp clothing has been shown to have an average UPF of 50, which means it is 99.9% effective in blocking UV-A and UV-B rays, according to third-party testing.
+This style of sun protection doesn’t discriminate UV-B over A, and for that reason filters those rays more evenly than sunscreen.

 Hemp/cotton blends are also a decent choice: